Gun Control Research

 How do US gun ownership laws compare to LAWS IN other countries that are free of gun violence?

 Canada: As of 1995, a license is required to buy a gun.
 If it’s a restricted gun, it must be registered and given special approval.
 Firearms in Canada are divided into three classes: “non-restricted weapons,” such as ordinary rifles and shotguns, “restricted,” such as handguns and semiautomatic rifles/shotguns, and “prohibited,” which includes automatic weapons.
-Canada requires a 28-day waiting period for purchases, mandatory safety training courses, more detailed background checks, bans on large-capacity magazines, and bans or greater restrictions on military-style firearms and ammunition.
+Canada requires a 28-day waiting period for purchases, mandatory safety training courses, and more detailed background checks, as well as banning large-capacity magazines and banning or placing greater restrictions on military-style firearms and ammunition.

 Australia: The National Agreement on Firearms all but prohibited automatic and semiautomatic assault rifles, mandated licensing and registration, and instituted a temporary gun buyback program that took some 650,000 assault weapons (about one-sixth of the national stock) out of public circulation.
 Among other things, the law also required licensees to demonstrate a "genuine need" for a particular type of gun and to take a firearm safety course.
 This led to declining gun death rates and the complete absence of gun-related mass killings in Australia since 1996.